-The ultimate goal of this guide is to make you an expert in eLearning interactivity.
-So let’s get straight to business, as we have a lot of fun theory and even more cool practice ahead.
+The goal of this guide is to make you an expert in eLearning interactivity.
+So let’s get straight to work, as we have a lot of fun theory about interactive training and even more cool practice ahead.

 Before we begin, it is essential to be absolutely clear about what is meant by “interaction.”
 An interaction is a two-way action where objects have an effect upon one another, as opposed to a one-way effect.

 In the learning field, the term “interaction” is often used in connection with an active learning concept.
-The idea is that learners learn best when they are required to actively participate in the process, rather than simply reading a text or watching a video.
+The idea is that learners learn best when they are required to participate in the process actively, rather than simply reading a text or watching a video.
 In other words, it’s always better to have learners do than watch.

-The most obvious examples of interactions are when there’s a list of questions and tasks after each paragraph in a workbook, or even when an instructor says something like: “Raise your hand if…” The goal is the same: to make learners not only passively absorb information, but somehow spur them to action: communicate, reflect, create, or put their new skills into practice.
+The most obvious examples of interactive training are when there’s a list of questions and tasks after each paragraph in a workbook, or even when an instructor says something like: “Raise your hand if…” The goal is the same: to make learners not only passively absorb information but somehow spur them to action: communicate, reflect, create, or put their new skills into practice.

 As for eLearning, interactions here aren’t much different, save for the fact that the process is often asynchronous, so the instructor can’t see the reaction of each learner, make a joke when the audience gets bored, or give an additional explanation if any questions arise.